 There are circumstances in which ILR can be withdrawn.
 Those include:

-- If you leave the UK then re-enter with an incorrect permit of leave
+- If you leave the UK, then re-enter with an incorrect permit to leave

 - If you commit a criminal offence that could lead to you being deported from the UK

-With a number of complexities to consider around ILR, foreign nationals looking to apply may wish to seek legal counsel from immigration solicitors in London, who can offer the correct guidance throughout the ILR process and any other immigration matters.
+With several complexities to consider around ILR, foreign nationals looking to apply may wish to seek legal counsel from immigration solicitors in London, who can offer the correct guidance throughout the ILR process and any other immigration matters.

-For more information on matters surrounding ILR, take a look at the Immigration Advice Service’s in-depth page on ILR.
+For more information on matters surrounding ILR, look at the Immigration Advice Service’s in-depth page on ILR.